 Fingers and toes also need to get covered using gloves and thick socks and in that order.
 And don’t forget to do the same for others if you’re hiking with kids or other companions.

 2. Prep early and start small

-It is beyond the shadow of a doubt that winter hiking will take your will and power to the limit.
+It is beyond the shadow of a doubt that winter hiking will take your will and stamina to the limit.
 You, as you plan for the hike have to be reasonable with distance, difficulty level, and time.

 Thus, it is always good you find a nature trail you can handle.
-Doing so not only makes the whole experience manageable but fun too.
+Doing so not only makes the whole experience manageable, but fun too.